 If you’re a member of a museum at home, that may qualify you for free admission to museums in many destinations you visit.

-Through the Reciprocal Organization of Associated Museums, member organizations provide reciprocal admissions for members at the $100 level or above.
-That’s a bump up from the individual member rate for most museums, but it applies to the organization’s more than 200 member museums and arts organizations.
+Through the Reciprocal Organization of Associated Museums, member organizations provide reciprocal admissions for members.
+It’s a bump up from the individual member rate for most museums, but it applies to the organization’s more than 200 member museums and arts organizations.
 If you travel a few times a year and visit museums, your investment could pay off quickly.

-The rules are similar for the North American Reciprocal Museum Association, which includes 700 arts, cultural and historical institutions throughout the United States and Canada, as well as in Bermuda and El Salvador.
+The rules are similar for the North American Reciprocal Museum Association, which includes more than 1,100 arts, cultural and historical institutions plus zoos and botanical gardens throughout the U.S. and Canada, as well as in Bermuda, Mexico and El Salvador.

 Another organization that offers a reciprocal membership program is the Association of Science and Technology Centers.
-The ASTC Passport program includes almost 300 science centers around the world, including the Ontario Science Centre in Toronto and the California Science Center in Los Angeles.
+The ASTC Passport program includes more than 600 science centers around the world, including the Ontario Science Centre in Toronto and the California Science Center in Los Angeles.
 ASTC benefits are usually available to all members, regardless of level, but you’ll need to travel with your local membership card and photo ID, and note that the program does not include centers within 90 miles of your home.

 Carry the right card